The Semi-Guided Hunt

 Who The Semi-Guided Hunt is For

 This hunt is designed for hunters who have the experience and skills necessary to hunt in a wilderness setting without the accompaniment of a guide.
 All hunting is done on foot.
-For safety considerations, and so there is adequate manpower to bone out, pack and hang meat, hunters will need to go out in pairs.
+For safety considerations, and so there is adequate manpower to quarter and hang meat, hunters will need to go out in pairs.

 Hunters should be in good physical condition, able to dress their own game, and be proficient with GPS and topographical maps.